 Sweating Causes & SymptomsWhile doctors don't know why excessive sweating starts, the most likely cause is a genetic one.
 Medical Scientists have successfully linked it to over-activity in the sympathetic nervous system.
 In cases of palmar hyperhidrosis (hand sweating) the responsible sympathetic ganglia that receive the wrong signal for that abnormal activity are located within the upper part of the chest cavity.
 In cases of plantar hyperhidrosis (foot sweating) the responsible sympathetic ganglia that receive the wrong signal are located within a section of the lumbar sympathetic chain.
-This is a somewhat simplified way of explaining the complex anatomical – neurological basis for excessive local hyperhidrosis (Hands, Feet & Armpit).
+This is a somewhat simplified way of explaining the complex anatomical – neurological basis for excessive local hyperhidrosis (Excessive sweating of the Hands, Feet & Armpits).

 Further explanation of the problem can be divided into two categories: